coockoo/knowledgebase/programming/data-oriented-design.md

 How many grains of sand are a pile, are a dune?

-Reduced coupling and better testing.
+OOP Reduced coupling and better testing?
 Object-oriented design suffers from the problem of errors in communication.
 Objects are not systems.